briancappello/flask-unchained/docs/tutorial/security.rst

    pip install "flask-unchained[security]"

-Let's update our test fixtures configuration file to include the test fixtures provided by Flask Security Bundle:
+Let's update our test fixtures configuration file to include the fixtures provided by the Security Bundle:

 .. code:: python